The 3 Leading Causes of Depression

 Contrary to psychologists, psychiatrists focus much more on pharmacological solutions for mental disorders because there are often physiological factors that provoke them.

-Clearly depression doesn’t always have a physiological component, and medicine isn’t always the answer, but if you ever suffer from it they are worth a shot as an option.
+Clearly, depression doesn’t always have a physiological component, and medicine isn’t always the answer.
+Yet, if you are struggling with depression, ruling out physiological causes is essential.

 3. Personal problems

-Contrary to the previous reasons, the truth is that depression can be unleashed by a variety of personal problems.
+Besides there being possible physiological causes, situations like divorce or sexual abuse can lead to depression.
+Contrary to the previous reasons, the truth is that depression can be caused by a variety of personal problems.

 Depression and relationships

-If you find yourself in a toxic relationship or you aren’t able to take control of your life, or if you have been surprised by a negative event that you don’t know how to confront, then you may plunge into a depressive state.
+If you find yourself in a toxic relationship or you aren’t able to take control of your life, or if you have been surprised by a negative event that you don’t know how to deal with, then you may plunge into a depressive state.

-Due to the rapid pace in which we live and the kinds of lives we lead, there are many things that happen to us, and people of all ages are now affected by this illness.
+Due to the rapid pace of our lives, there are many things that happen to us, and people of all ages are now struggling with this illness.
+Also, things like social media can make this problem even worse.

-The most important thing is to find the source of the problem to then treat it right away in an efficient manner.
+The first step is to find the source of the problem.
+After that, we can proceed to treat it right away in an efficient manner.